 SUMMARY AND RECOMMENDATIONS

-●The best characterized of these biomarkers are epidermal growth factor receptor (EGFR) mutations and (anaplastic lymphoma kinase) ALK translocation.
+●The best characterized of the driver mutations are epidermal growth factor receptor (EGFR) mutations, anaplastic lymphoma kinase (ALK) translocation, and ROS1 rearrangement.
 Identification of these biomarkers has led to highly specific treatments that have resulted in a major advance in therapy for tumors harboring these abnormalities.
 (See "Systemic therapy for advanced non-small cell lung cancer with an activating mutation in the epidermal growth factor receptor" and "Anaplastic lymphoma kinase (ALK) fusion oncogene positive non-small cell lung cancer".)

-•HER2 exon 20 insertion mutations: For patients with a HER2 exon 20 insertion mutation we suggest second-line targeted therapy with either afatinib monotherapy or trastuzumab in combination with single agent chemotherapy (vinorelbine or docetaxel) rather than single agent chemotherapy alone (Grade 2C).
+•Human epidermal growth factor receptor 2 (HER2) exon 20 insertion mutations: For patients with a HER2 exon 20 insertion mutation, we suggest next-line targeted therapy with either afatinib monotherapy or a combination of trastuzumab and single-agent chemotherapy (vinorelbine or docetaxel) rather than single-agent chemotherapy alone (Grade 2C).
 (See 'HER2 mutation' above.)

-•BRAF V600 mutations: For patients with a BRAF V600 mutations, we suggest a BRAF inhibitor (dabrafenib or vemurafenib) and consideration of combined mitogen-activated protein kinase (MAPK) pathway inhibition (dabrafenib plus trametinib) rather than single-agent chemotherapy as second-line therapy (Grade 2C).
+•BRAF V600 mutations: For patients with a BRAF V600 mutation, we suggest either a BRAF inhibitor (dabrafenib or vemurafenib) or combined mitogen-activated protein kinase (MAPK) pathway inhibition (dabrafenib plus trametinib) rather than single-agent chemotherapy as next-line therapy (Grade 2C).
 As in melanoma, combination therapy may be more durable and may be more tolerable.
 (See 'BRAF mutation' above.)

-•MET exon 14 skipping mutations: For patients with a MET exon 14 skipping mutations, we suggest treatment with a MET inhibitor (crizotinib or cabozantinib) rather than single agent chemotherapy as second line therapy (Grade 2C).
+•MET exon 14 skipping mutations or amplification: For patients with a MET exon 14 skipping mutations, we suggest treatment with a MET inhibitor (crizotinib or cabozantinib) rather than single-agent chemotherapy as next-line therapy (Grade 2C).
 (See 'MET abnormalities' above.)

-•RET rearrangements: For patients with RET rearrangements, we suggest treatment with a RET inhibitor such as cabozantinib or vandetanib rather than single agent chemotherapy as second line therapy (Grade 2C).
+•RET rearrangements: For patients with RET rearrangements, we suggest treatment with a RET inhibitor such as cabozantinib, vandetanib, or alectinib rather than single-agent chemotherapy as next-line therapy (Grade 2C).
 (See 'RET translocation' above.)

 - Barlesi F, Mazieres J, Merlio JP, et al. Routine molecular profiling of patients with advanced non-small-cell lung cancer: results of a 1-year nationwide programme of the French Cooperative Thoracic Intergroup (IFCT).
 Lancet 2016; 387:1415.